-Notably, neither Havens nor FDA contains any language that can be read to cap the universe of potential organizational injuries.
-Rather, Havens and FDA together instruct that there exist at least three kinds of organizational injury that can support standing, but abstract disagreement and bare expenditures to oppose the challenged conduct are not among them.
+Neither Havens nor FDA contains any language that can be read to cap the universe of potential organizational injuries.
+Rather, Havens and FDA together instruct that there exist at least three kinds of organizational injury that can support standing, but abstract disagreement and bare expenditures to oppose the challenged conduct alone are not among them.

-B. The Majority's Decision Misreads FDA and Materially Narrows Injury-in-Fact for Organizational Plaintiffs.
+B. The Majority's Reasoning was Based on a Misreading of FDA and Inappropriately Narrowed Injury-in-Fact for Organizational Plaintiffs.

-Despite the above-described binding precedent, the panel majority here wrongly held that an organization does not have an Article III injury-in-fact unless the challenged conduct "directly harms its already-existing core activities."
+Despite the above-described binding precedent, the panel majority wrongly held that an organization does not have an Article III injury-in-fact unless the challenged conduct "directly harms its already-existing core activities."
 Op. at 23 (emphasis in original).
 This narrow articulation eliminates all other potential injuries, including those already recognized by the Supreme Court in Havens.
-Now, an organization that pleads mission impairment or direct harm (like the misrepresentations in Havens) will not have standing absent allegations of injury to its ongoing core activities.
+Now, an organization that pleads mission impairment or direct harm will not have standing absent allegations of injury to its ongoing core activities.

-The majority thus created a heightened standard for organizational plaintiffs, both compared to the Supreme Court (where Havens and FDA control) and compared to other kinds of litigants (who can seek redress for any injury so long as it is concrete, particularized, and actual or imminent).
-Indeed, the majority's restrictive standard leaves this Circuit alone on a doctrinal spur.
+The majority thus attempted to create a heightened standard for organizational plaintiffs, both compared to the Supreme Court (where Havens and FDA control) and compared to other kinds of litigants (who can seek redress for any injury so long as it is concrete, particularized, and actual or imminent).
+Indeed, the majority's suggested restrictive standard leaves this Circuit alone on a doctrinal spur.
 In all other circuits, an organization has an injury-in-fact when it asserts impairment to activities, impairment to mission, or direct misrepresentation, consistent with Havens and FDA.
 An organization in this Circuit, however, has an injury-in-fact only when it shows an impairment to a preexisting core business activity.
-The majority has thus transformed Article III's important constitutional filter into an unjustifiable dam.
+The majority had thus transformed Article III's important constitutional filter into an unjustifiable dam.

-Aside from its fundamentally flawed departure from Havens and FDA, the majority's opinion contains other defects.
-First, the majority limits organizational injuries to "preexisting activities," but that qualifier has no basis in logic or law.
+Aside from its fundamentally flawed departure from Havens and FDA, the majority's opinion contained other defects.
+First, the majority limited organizational injuries to "preexisting activities," but that qualifier has no basis in logic or law.
 Consider a new organization established to provide housing for people in recovery from substance use disorders, who are protected as people with disabilities under federal law.
 When the organization attempts to open its inaugural sober living home in a single-family neighborhood, the municipality enacts a moratorium on recovery housing and thwarts the project.
 The organization would clearly be injured-it would be unable to provide the housing it was formed to provide-but because its activities were not "preexisting," this harm would not count as an injury-in-fact.
-Moreover, the majority restricts injury-in-fact to "core" activities, even though no such restriction appears in Havens or FDA.
+Moreover, the majority restricted injury-in-fact to "core" activities, even though no such restriction appears in Havens or FDA.
 FDA described counseling as one of HOME's core activities in Havens, see FDA, 602 U.S. at 395, but neither decision indicates that HOME's standing would have been lacking if counseling made up only a small portion of HOME's agenda or budget, or if counseling was otherwise something short of a "core" activity.
-The majority here does not even define "core," yet would have this modifier serve as a constitutional minimum.
+The majority here did not even define "core," yet would have this modifier serve as a constitutional minimum.

 All these errors flow from the erroneous assertion that the Supreme Court in FDA changed what is required for an organization alleging injury-in-fact.
 Op. at 21-23.
 But as explained above, FDA merely applied the standards of Havens to a factual record that was markedly devoid of any true injury.
-The Supreme Court's application of its own precedent is not an invitation for dramatic change, and this Court should not abide the majority's attempted renovation of Article III's injury-in-fact requirements.
+The Supreme Court's application of its own precedent is not an invitation for dramatic change, and this Court should confirm the contours of Article III's injury-in-fact requirements for organizations as described by Havens.